-Do you earn points any other way besides these sign up bonuses?
+Do you earn points any other way besides these sign-up bonuses?

 Of course.
 I travel a lot so I earn miles the good old-fashioned way of sitting in an airplane and going somewhere.
 In terms of credit cards, the best ones aren’t necessarily just the ones with the biggest bonuses.
 In my opinion, the best points-earning cards are the ones that allow you to sustain your lucrative points earning through category spending bonuses.
-For instance, while the current Chase Sapphire Preferred bonus offer is down to 40,000 Ultimate Rewards points from its high of 50,000, I still think it’s a great card because you get double points on travel and dining spending (basically all I do), and those categories are fairly broad so you can earn a ton of points.
-You could then combine those points with the Ultimate Rewards points you earn with the Chase Freedom card’s quarterly spending bonus categories where you earn 5 points per dollar spent on things like groceries, office supplies, gas stations, or specific merchants like Amazon.
+For instance, while the current Chase Sapphire Preferred bonus offer is down to 40,000 Ultimate Rewards points from its high of 50,000, I still think it’s a great card because you get double points on travel and dining spending (basically all I do), and those categories are fairly broad, so you can earn a ton of points.
+You could then combine those points with the Ultimate Rewards points you earn with the Chase Freedom card’s quarterly spending bonus categories, where you earn five points per dollar spent on things like groceries, office supplies, gas stations, or specific merchants like Amazon.
 Suddenly you’re looking at a ton of extra points.
-Those are the kinds of cards worth holding onto even after you’ve redeemed your sign-up bonus.
+Those are the kinds of cards worth holding on to even after you’ve redeemed your sign-up bonus.

 How many miles a year do you fly?
 Is it all on points?

-Last year, I flew about 150,000 miles, and though some of those trips were using miles (like one from the US to Mauritius in the Indian Ocean via Paris), and I recently traveled to Asia for 3 weeks using United and British Airways miles, I do pay for many of my tickets.
+Last year, I flew about 150,000 miles, and though some of those trips were using miles (like one from the US to Mauritius in the Indian Ocean via Paris), and I recently traveled to Asia for three weeks using United and British Airways miles, I do pay for many of my tickets.
 After all, you’ve got to earn some of those miles and elite status flying.

 Explain for a minute why you think these credit card offers are so good?
-Is it just the points you get or do you get additional benefits like elite status?
+Is it just the points you get, or do you get additional benefits like elite status?